 26.4.
-Every ~~Threshold 4 Contract contract in excess of £100,000 (ex VAT)~~ must contain a comprehensive business continuity plan, which must be included in the relevant Service's business continuity plan. ~~In addition, all procuring officers must consider and decide whether their contracts within Threshold 1 - 3 should also have a business continuity plan that is proportionate to the risk they pose to service delivery, council finances, and / or the council's reputation.
+Every Threshold 4 contract must contain a comprehensive business continuity plan, which must be included in the relevant Service's business continuity plan.
+In addition, all procuring officers must consider and decide whether their contracts within Threshold 1 - 3 should also have a business continuity plan that is proportionate to the risk they pose to service delivery, council finances, and / or the council's reputation.
 The complexity and duration of a contract can also be considered.
-Consideration must also be given to contracts with a value lower than £100,000 (ex.
-VAT) if they carry significant risk to service delivery.
-In these cases, officers~~ ~~Officers~~ should use the Risk Management Strategy as a reference and seek advice from the ~~procurement team and Assistant Director of Corporate Services~~ ~~Head of Policy and Corporate Resources~~. ~~A similar assessment is used to determine whether a contract should be categorised as a 'Strategic Contract'.~~
+Officers should use the Risk Management Strategy as a reference and seek advice from the procurement team and Assistant Director of Corporate Services.
+A similar assessment is used to determine whether a contract should be categorised as a 'Strategic Contract'.